New Website Builder at Intuit

 Score= 4

 First of all, their design structure, while a bit cliche, is one of the first autobuilder formats that has some decent design structure to their templates.
 That being said, these are templates and will not move far.
 Of the ~2000 templates they have, there are only about 100 that are really going to get peoples attention.
 Of these 100 templates, take a guess at how many times each one will be recycled continuously across the internet.
-On the positive side, the builder does allow you to tweak certain aspects and containers of each template to allownot worth it for some impression of originality on your site.
+On the positive side, the builder does allow you to tweak certain aspects and containers of each template to allow for some impression of originality on your site.
 This will help to an extent, but eventually there will be repition of your site throughout your market and maybe even your direct competitors.
 While far better than the templates that most autobuilders use, there's still a lot to be desired here.

 Code Development